-All of the workshop sessions at York’s Chocolate Story have been carefully put together to enhance an educational visit and to help teaching professionals meet with their learning objectives.
-Every session is delivered by a member of our Education team, lasting 1 hour and hosted at a partner venue just a short walk away from York’s Chocolate Story.
+All of the workshop sessions at York’s Chocolate Story have been carefully put together to enhance an educational visit and help Teaching Professionals meet with their learning objectives.

-The joint ticket price for a guided tour and workshop session is £10.25 per child (£11.25 for students 16+).
-The combination visit will last approximately three hours, including a short lunch break.
+The joint ticket price for a guided tour and workshop session is £12.00 per child plus £1.50 per child to hire lunch space..
+The combination visit will last approximately three hours.

 DELVE INTO THE WORLD OF ROALD DAHL’S CLASSIC ‘CHARLIE AND THE CHOCOLATE FACTORY’ IN OUR WORKSHOP FOR KS1 & KS2 PUPILS.
 This session is designed to develop the speaking, listening and comprehension skills of your students and gives them the opportunity to work creatively with others.
 We will explore some of the key ideas and popular characters in the book by creating a story wall, design our own addition to his famous factory in a group work exercise and even have a go at making something from the imagination of Mr. Wonka himself!